The AI Memory Gap: Users Misremember What They Created With AI or Without: Method

 We measured four main types of dependent variables: \begin{enumerate} \item item memory performance (i.e. remembering to have worked on a problem and solution at all or not) \item source attribution accuracy for idea and elaboration \item source attribution confidence for idea and elaboration \item perceived task performance \end{enumerate}

-In detail, Phase 2 displayed each participant's own elaboration sentences along with the problem text (40 items).
-In the same manner, we displayed the distractors (texts not previously seen or generated by the participant, 20 items).
+In detail, Phase 2 presented 40 items, where each item consisted of the original problem text paired with the participant's own elaboration sentence, which they created in Phase 1.
+The underlying ideas were not shown again.
+In addition, we presented 20 distractor items, each of which consisted of a problem text paired with an elaboration the participant had not previously generated or seen.
 For counterbalancing, we randomised the order of problems and solutions for each participant and used this in a ``round-robin'' procedure (one idea from all problems before returning to another idea from the first problem), thus maximizing the distance between encountering solutions for the same problem.
 This was motivated by reducing context effects and shortcuts in source attribution.

-First, for each elaboration shown in Phase 2, participants indicated whether they remembered working on it (binary: ``Yes'' / ``No''), allowing us to assess item memory performance.
-Second, they attributed the source of each item's underlying idea and elaboration (binary: ``On my own'' / ``With AI support'').
-Third, they rated their confidence in each attribution on a slider ranging from 0 (``Very unsure'') to 100 (``Very sure'').

-Finally, at the end of Phase 2, participants estimated their own attribution accuracy for both idea and elaboration source (0–100\%) and indicated whether they believed they had more often misattributed content to themselves or to the AI.
+Concretely, for each elaboration shown in Phase 2, we first asked participants, ``\textit{Do you \textbf{remember} working on this solution?}'' (binary: ``Yes'' / ``No''), allowing us to assess item memory performance.
+Second , we asked ``\textit{Did you come up with the \textbf{underlying idea} for the solution on your own or with AI-support?}'' and ``\textit{Did you write this \textbf{solution text} on your own or with AI-support?}'' (binary: ``On my own'' / ``With AI support''), to measure source memory performance.
+In addition, for each attribution, they rated their confidence on a slider ranging from 0 (``Very unsure'') to 100 (``Very sure'').
+Finally, at the end of Phase 2, participants estimated their own attribution accuracy for both idea and elaboration source.
+They could answer using a slider ranging from 0\% (``None'') to 100\% (``All''), and indicated whether they believed they had more often misattributed content to themselves or to the AI.